Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Blind Spots of existing Approaches to Parking Search

-\citet{arnott2017cruising} rationalised this underestimation by the following factors: \begin{enumerate} \item there are spatial correlations between occupied spots \footnote{This `bunching' effect was later addressed analytically by \citet{krapivsky2019simple,krapivsky2020should} and an approximate expression was proposed by \citet{fulman2021approximation} if the per-block occupancy is known}, \item the occupancy is not constant in time, but undergoes statistical fluctuations, and periods of higher occupancy have a stronger impact on the mean search time, \item the competition between searching cars aggravates the difficulty of the search, \item circling leads to inefficient double checks. \end{enumerate} A simple model with cars moving along a circle strewn with 100 spots and parking in the first available spot was simulated to illustrate these effects, yielding search times 44\% larger than the binomial estimate at an occupancy ${\phi} \leqslant 67\%$; unfortunately, the authors could not explain this effect from an analytical standpoint.
-More broadly speaking, it is critical to realise that (regardless of the selection bias in scientific works on the topic that favours situations with more acute parking issues) the parking occupancy $\phi$ is a spatio-temporal aggregate, obtained by averaging observations over a geographic area and sampling them in, or averaging them over, a time period.
+where $T_0$ is the time to drive from one spot to the next one.
+According to this formula, for ${\phi} \leqslant 99\%$, the mean search time cannot be significantly longer than $100\,T_0$, which is around one minute if spots are adjacent.
+This result is manifestly at odds with the empirical observation of surging search times long before ${\phi}$ reaches 100\% \citep{arnott2017cruising,gu2020macroscopic,weinberger2020parking}; in San Francisco, \citet{weinberger2020parking} even suggest the blocks where cruising cars eventually park might be occupied only at ${\phi}=59\%$.
+In any event, the time to park is drastically underestimated by this approximation and \emph{ad hoc} corrections to mitigate the discrepancy issue \citep{belloche2015street} are devoid of theoretical ground. \AN{ \citet{leclercq2017dynamic} proposed a theoretically better grounded extension of the binomial approximation, by positing that drivers cover a distance $l_{ns}$ without no parking spaces, before finding $m$ successive spots.
+The resulting equation provides better fits to the empirical data, at the expense of two additional parameters which need to be calibrated individually for each area under study and are found to vary widely. } For their part, \citet{arnott2017cruising} rationalised the underestimation of parking search times by the following factors: \begin{enumerate} \item there are spatial correlations between occupied spots (this `bunching' effect was later addressed analytically by \citet{krapivsky2019simple,krapivsky2020should} and \AN{ by \citet{dowling2019modeling} in their non-uniform queuing networks; } an approximate expression was proposed by \citet{fulman2021approximation} if the per-block occupancy is known), \item the occupancy is not constant in time, but undergoes statistical fluctuations, and periods of higher occupancy have a stronger impact on the mean search time, \item the competition between searching cars aggravates the difficulty of the search, \item circling leads to inefficient double checks. \end{enumerate} A simple model with cars moving along a circle strewn with 100 spots and parking in the first available spot was simulated to illustrate these effects.
+It yielded search times 44\% larger than the binomial estimate at an occupancy ${\phi} \leqslant 67\%$; unfortunately, the authors could not explain this effect from an analytical standpoint. \AN{An identical circular geometry and indiscriminate `park-if-vacant' rule had been used in the probabilistic framework developed by \citet{cao2015system}.} More broadly speaking, it is critical to realise that the parking occupancy $\phi$ is a spatio-temporal aggregate, obtained by averaging observations over a geographic area and sampling them in, or averaging them over, a time period. \AN{(Incidentally, more sophisticated methods have emerged to afford access to the occupancy at higher resolution \citep{yang2017turning})}.
 Since the relation between occupancy and search time is non-linear, this averaging procedure washes away the oversized impact of long cruising times near hot spots at rush hours.